 Hint: For the lace-trimmed luminaries, you need not buy new glass cylinders.
 You can simply use old mason jars, jam jars, or even large glass tumblers or vases that you already have.
 Read on how to make lace candle holders.

-Delight Guests With Exquisite Favors
+Delight Guests With Romantic Vintage Favors

 Of course, your bridal shower mementos should be fittingly shabby chic as well!
 Consider favor bags made in the form of Victorian-inspired pomanders—presented here atop each glass plate.
 Sweet fillings for these sachets could be crunchy Jordan almonds or refreshing buttermints for guests to enjoy as the party comes to an end.